swiftlang/swift-evolution/proposals/0182-newline-escape-in-strings.md

 ## Alternatives considered

-It has been heavily debated between the authors of the proposals wether newline escaping should be supported in single-line strings.
+It has been heavily debated between the authors of the proposals whether newline escaping should be supported in single-line strings.
 One argument against it is that the lack of indentation stripping in single-line strings forces strings to include no indentation, hindering the readability of code by visually breaking scopes when returning the column 1:

 ```swift
 class Messager {